leettools-dev/leettools/README.md

 2. only search in a specific domain, or exclude certain domains from the search.
 3. only search for recent documents from the last X days.
 4. control the output: style, number of words, and number of sections, etc.
-5. extract structured inforation instead of generating answers.
+5. extract structured information instead of generating answers.

 The relevant documents scraped during the search are stored in a local knowledge base and you can query it again for related questions.
 You can add your own documents to the knowledge base and use them in the search workflow.
-The system is designed to be modular and extensible; all the compotents are implemented as plugins allowing to use different components and configurations.
+The system is designed to be modular and extensible; all the components are implemented as plugins allowing to use different components and configurations.

 LeetTools provides an easy way to implement search-related function in daily workflows.
 For this version, all the data operations are backed by the in-memory database DuckDB to reduce the resource footprints.
-You can easily to run it on the command line or a cron job to automate the search tasks.
+You can easily run it on the command line or a cron job to automate the search tasks.

 ## Features